hiulit/cross-compile-godot-raspberry-pi/README.md

 # Option: "yes".
 use_lto = ""

-# Pack all the binaries of the same Raspberry Pi version.
+# Pack all the binaries of the same Godot version and the same Raspberry Pi version.
 # Option: "yes".
 pack = ""
 ```